Dr. Sreekant Murthy edits research standard | More

 Credit Evaluation & Transfer Credits

 The Office of Credential Evaluation and Transfer Credit is located in the Office of the Registrar on the first floor of Savitz Hall.
-Our hours are Monday through Friday, 8:30 am to 4:30 pm, Wednesdays until 6 pm and closed Fridays in the Summer.
+Our hours are Monday through Friday, 8:00 am to 4:30 pm, Wednesdays until 6 pm (Fall and Spring).
 Please read below or use the links to the left (under Transfer Students) to learn more General Education requirements, restricted majors, programs, catalogs, schedules, the transfer process and more.
 If you have questions or comments, please contact the Office of the Registrar by emailing us at firstname.lastname@example.org or email@example.com .

 NOTE: Transfer courses are not subject to Rowan University Repeat Policy guidelines.
 While Transfer credit may be applied to the Rowan degree program, TRANSFER Grades DO NOT TRANSFER and are not included within the Rowan G.P.A.
 After admission, students MUST consult their departments BEFORE attempting to transfer additional courses.
 Departments will provide written confirmation and approval of additional coursework within the degree program.
 Approval to take courses at another institution